wilfredor/addwikigeolocation/README.md

 Behavior:
 - Source language is auto-detected from existing {{lang|...}}; if missing, falls back to `DEFAULT_SOURCE_LANG` (default: en).
 - Targets are fixed to es, fr, pt, ru, zh, de.
-- Backend: local `argostranslate` with installed models (missing models will be skipped).
+- Backend: Google Translate if `GOOGLE_TRANSLATE_KEY` is set; otherwise local `argostranslate` with installed models (missing models will be skipped).
 - Uses `COMMONS_USER` / `COMMONS_PASS` from env (or `.env` is read automatically).
 - Writes incremental log rows to `--log-csv` as it runs.
 - Optional: `--max-edits` to cap how many pages are updated in one run (processes all if omitted).